Transition to School

 • talk positively about your own school experiences with your child,

-• learn about play and play-based learning,
+• explore how children learn through play and play-based learning,